 The Green Renters' Workshop In late April 2014, Building Sustainable @ Cal, in partnership with the Berkeley Climate Action Coalition's Multifamily Energy Efficiency pilot program, held a free Green Renters' Workshop.
-The workshop focused on many common issues, such as why to decrease energy and water use, and how to comply with the new mandatory recycling ordinance.
+The workshop ran courses on many common problems, such as decreasing energy and water use, and complying with the new mandatory recycling ordinance.